RobertRamosJr/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+'forEach': a method that goes through an array and returns each element of said array.
+'map': a method that goes through an array and returns each element of a new array.

 2. What is the difference between a function and a method?

+Function: code that is used to return a specific value
+method: a function inside of an object

 3. What is closure?

+closure: is a function and and code block where the nested functions inside of it inherit the variables that were declared in the parent.

 4. Describe the four rules of the 'this' keyword.

+1. window/global object binding: binds this to the console object.
+2. Implicit Binding: 'this' is about to the object, to the left of the dot.
+3. New Binding: 'this' gets bound when creating a new object.
+4. Explicit Binding: 'this' is bound by using a method like .call() or .apply()

 5. Why do we need super() in an extended class?

+super() extends inheritance to the functions, methods and properties of the parent!

 ## Project Set up